GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

 \subsection{RoI Extraction of Text Instruction}

-The instruction RoI is extracted for the editing regions from both the 3D scene representation $\gG_{ori}$ and the text instruction $\gT$ provided by the user.
-To achieve this, we employ a multimodal model $\gC$ in conjunction with the large language model assistant $\gA$.
-The first step is the scene description generation $\gF$, which aims to get the text description $\gT_{dsc}$ from 3D Gaussians $\gG_{ori}$:
+The instruction RoI is extracted for the editing regions from both the input 3D scene $\gG_{input}$ and the text instruction $\gT$ provided by the user.
+To achieve this, we employ a multimodal model $\gM_{MM}$ in conjunction with the large language model assistant $\gM_{LLM}$.
+The first step is the scene description generation $\gM_{Desc}$, which aims to get the scene description $\gT_{scene}$ from 3D Gaussians $\gG_{input}$: